 Tuesday, October 21 at 7pm at the Andover Historical Society

 Sarah Nehama will present a brief history of memorial jewelry from the 17th through the 20th centuries and show examples of how it relates to memento-mori and sentimental jewels.
 She will share examples of mourning items from historic collections, her own personal collection, and highlights from the Andover Historical Society’s holdings.
 Finally, Sarah will discuss how mourning customs changed after the turn of the 20th century, and why the industry declined.
 Questions will be welcomed after the presentation.
 Sarah is a fine jewelry designer and metalsmith working in Jamaica Plain, MA.
 She has been volunteering at the Massachusetts Historical Society cataloging and photographing their mourning jewelry collection since 2007. $5 members, $10 non-members.
-Register for this event by calling 978-475-2236.
-Online registration available September 24.
+Register for this event online by calling 978-475-2236.
+Online registration now available.

 In cooperation with local shop, Circles of Wisdom, this eerie evening event this season will find guests enjoying spirited drinks and seasonal fare while exploring the mystical side of Victorian spiritualism.
 From psychic and mediumship readings to demonstrations of table tipping, this unique gathering is sure to raise the hairs on the back of your neck!
 Learn about vintage Ouija boards, talk with a practicing Wiccan about how to honor departed loved ones in a traditional way, or delve into Andover’s 19th century newspapers to discover the strange happenings that once occurred right here in town. $15 members, $20 non-members.
 15-minute psychic readings available for an additional fee.
-Register for this event by calling 978-475-2236.
-Online registration available September 24.
+Register for this event online by calling 978-475-2236.
+Online registration now available.

 Spooktacular Story Hour (HALLOWEEN COSTUMES REQUIRED!)